BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[One is drought-stricken, one is overshadowed, one has tangled roots\]

-ANCIENT NOAIDI: \*Which needs your aid most urgently?
+ANCIENT THAUM: \*Which needs your aid most urgently?
 Trust your instinct.\*

 \[Player must select one seedling - this is not a test with right/wrong